The Historical Jesus and the Historicity of the Christian Scriptures

 It is not for me to attempt to resolve these questions.
 I do not believe that these questions can be resolved decisively and conclusively.
 The events in questions took place in the distant past.
 Any theory, no matter how convincing, can only remain speculation.

-What we can do and what is incumbent upon us to do is to put this discussion in perspective.
+What we can do and what is incumbent upon us to do is to put this discussion into perspective.
 In the complexities of the conversations certain common denominators tend to get lost.
 By recognizing the common thread that is present in all of the theories about Jesus and the books that describe his life we can bring some balance to this debate.

 Any discussion about a human being must recognize its limitations.
 No man can truly know what transpires in the heart of his fellow man.
 Only God can see the heart (1Samuel 16:7).
-We can only evaluate the words and the activities that our subject brought out into the open.
+What we can judge are the words and the activities that our subject brought out into the open.
 Since this discussion is about a man who lived and died a long time ago, we cannot evaluate all of his words and actions.
 We can only measure those words and those actions that were preserved in the writings and in the hearts of those who were impacted by his life.
 In other words this can never be a discussion about Jesus.
 We can only discuss the impression that Jesus left behind him in this world.

 These impressions themselves are ever-changing.
 New interpretations of Jesus’ words and teachings are being developed on a regular basis.
 Is it at all possible to determine with any accuracy the content of the original impression that Jesus left behind him?
 I think that not.
 But I do believe that we can be confident about one element of the original impression that Jesus made on those who lived with him.
 There is one constant quality that every strand of evidence affirms concerning the impression that Jesus left behind him.
 There is no dispute that Jesus raised up a following that saw love for Jesus as a central feature, if not the central feature of their universe.